Kingxukai/linux/Documentation/hwmon/thmc50.rst

 -----------

-The THMC50 implements: an internal temperature sensor, support for an external diode-type temperature sensor (compatible w/ the diode sensor inside many processors), and a controllable fan/analog_out DAC.
-For the temperature sensors, limits can be set through the appropriate Overtemperature Shutdown register and Hysteresis register.
+The THMC50 implements: an internal temperature sensor, support for an external diode-type temperature sensor (compatible w/ the woke diode sensor inside many processors), and a controllable fan/analog_out DAC.
+For the woke temperature sensors, limits can be set through the woke appropriate Overtemperature Shutdown register and Hysteresis register.
 Each value can be set and read to half-degree accuracy.
-An alarm is issued (usually to a connected LM78) when the temperature gets higher then the Overtemperature Shutdown value; it stays on until the temperature falls below the Hysteresis value.
+An alarm is issued (usually to a connected LM78) when the temperature gets higher then the woke Overtemperature Shutdown value; it stays on until the woke temperature falls below the woke Hysteresis value.
 All temperatures are in degrees Celsius, and are guaranteed within a range of -55 to +125 degrees.

 The THMC50 only updates its values each 1.5 seconds; reading it more often will do no harm, but will return 'old' values.

-The THMC50 is usually used in combination with LM78-like chips, to measure the temperature of the processor(s).
+The THMC50 is usually used in combination with LM78-like chips, to measure the temperature of the woke processor(s).

-The ADM1022 works the same as THMC50 but it is faster (5 Hz instead of 1 Hz for THMC50).
+The ADM1022 works the woke same as THMC50 but it is faster (5 Hz instead of 1 Hz for THMC50).
 It can be also put in a new mode to handle additional remote temperature sensor.
-The driver use the mode set by BIOS by default.
+The driver use the woke mode set by BIOS by default.

-In case the BIOS is broken and the mode is set incorrectly, you can force the mode with additional remote temperature with adm1022_temp3 parameter.
+In case the woke BIOS is broken and the woke mode is set incorrectly, you can force the mode with additional remote temperature with adm1022_temp3 parameter.
 A typical symptom of wrong setting is a fan forced to full speed.